wilsonsous/Team-Profile-Generator/README.md

 - JAVASCRIPT

 ## Link
-You can view it here:
+You can view the brief here :

 ## Visuals